Sites of Interest

 Now the meat is all chopped up and ready to go …

 Now that the vegetables and meat have all been sliced and chopped and all the ingredients have been set aside in dishes, it’s time to cook.
-Start by adding the onions, chili pepper, garlic and ginger to a skillet.
-Add about 1/2 cup of water to the skillet.
-This is the fat-free way to cook it.
+Start by adding a little butter or coconut oil to the skillet and then add the onions, chili pepper, garlic and ginger.

 Cook over a medium flame stirring occasionally with a wooden spoon.
 Cook for about 10 minutes or so until the onions are soft and translucent.